hknapp518/Microsoft-Purview-Governance-Lab/README.md

 ## Disclaimer

-This is a portfolio project based on a fictional organization.
-Knapp Healthcare is not a real customer and is used solely to demonstrate Microsoft Purview governance concepts and implementation practices.
+Knapp Healthcare is a fictional organization created for this portfolio project.
+The Microsoft Purview configurations, governance concepts, and implementation approach are based on hands-on experience and are presented as part of a realistic enterprise implementation scenario.